Banfa Sylla

 Banfa Sylla (born 29 May 1989) is a French football defender.

 Career

 He played with Vannes OC in France between 2007 and 2010.
 He moved to Lorca Atlético CF and played in the Spanish Segunda División B during the 2010–11 season.
 In summer 2011 he moved to Serbia and signed with FK Rad.
-He made his debut in the SuperLiga in a match against FK Novi Pazar in which he was an used substitute.
+He made his debut in the SuperLiga in a match against FK Novi Pazar in which he was a used substitute.
 In April 2013 he joined German club ASV Durlach.

 Personal

 Born in the French capital, Paris, Sylla has also Senegalese descent.